-The Company's financial instruments consist principally of cash, marketable securities, accounts payable and accrued liabilities and convertible notes.
+The Company's financial instruments consist principally of cash, marketable securities, and accounts payable and accrued liabilities.
 Financial assets and financial liabilities are measured on an ongoing basis at fair value or amortized cost.
 Cash is designated as held-for-trading and measured at fair value.
 Marketable securities are carried at fair value as it is comprised of common shares in a publicly-traded company which have a quoted market price in an active market.
-Accounts payable and accrued liabilities and convertible notes are designated as other financial liabilities and measured at amortized cost.
+Accounts payable and accrued liabilities are designated as other financial liabilities and measured at amortized cost.
 The recorded values of all financial instruments approximate their current fair values because of their nature and respective maturity dates or durations.